wwake/kilt-calc/README.md

-# inch-calc
+# kilt-calc

-A calculator for working with yards, feet, and inches - for kilt-makers and quilters
+A calculator for working with yards, feet, and inches - especially for kilt-makers